TheMulhima/Lumafly/README.md

 - Share links that run commands in scarab see [commands](#commands) for more info.
 - Open a mod's global settings file to edit its settings.

+If you want to see what features changed between versions please see the [changelog](https://github.com/TheMulhima/Scarab/blob/master/CHANGELOG.md).

 ## Features Explanation

 Here are a list of explanations of features that require more information.